root27/Gift-Recommender---ChatGpt/README.md

 ## Features to be added

-- [ ] Add a mobile interface to interact with the model
+- [X] Add a mobile interface to interact with the model
+- [X] Add ChatGpt api to the backend
+- [ ] Add image search for every gift idea